Hey there everybody, this is James Mathus. I believe most of you know me through my blog, and perhaps some of you readers are actually my colleagues.

 I started to really love the culture, and since most of my past friends are scattered working around the world, and with the help of the Internet I could still get connected to them, I decided to stay for good in SG.
 Also, applying to become a permanent resident will also help me out in future in the event I would like to change a job, I can do it without worry.

 If you are wondering, I applied for my PR myself.
-However, some of my friends got help from an agency like this, and you can check PR application agencies like them if you would like external help and just outsource it to a pro.
+However, some of my friends got help from an agency, and you can check PR application agencies like them if you would like external help and just outsource it to a pro.
 They do exist in Singapore, and rates usually ranges between $3000 for basic cases and up to $20000 for complicated cases for a consultant to do it for you.
 With that said, most of the price ranges between $3000 to $6000 for most agents pretty consistently.

 I recommend that you work in the country for at least a few years first, and show stability and vested interest in living and working permanently in the country.